MazuhSoftwares/octo-call/README.md

 It'll deploy the static client side code and bunch of serverless functions.

+It needs a `.env.production` file in set too.

 To achieve more stability for users in different network settings, you'll also need to create ICE servers (STUN/TURN) using a proper CPaaS that provides it like [Xirsys](https://global.xirsys.net/dashboard/services)